 Hulu is showing a winner tonight, Penny Marshall's A League of Their Own.
 I think maybe I heard that the national Japanese team recently picked a girl to play pro baseball.

 OPTIONAL: How would you like to see this organization move forward in the months and years ahead?
-And how would you like to be engaged as a volunteer and organizer?:
+And how would you like to be engaged as a volunteer and organizer?: I want to see and be a part of grassroots efforts to reform our education system, eliminate poverty in the United States, and provide national healthcare.

 Well, we needed to get rid of the Bush administration and all it stood for.
 Also, all of the momentum that the Obama campaign was generating through the participation of other young people like myself.
 And I had some students who were extremely enthusiastic about the campaign and made me realize that he might have a chance since young people were actually engaged and might get out and vote in battleground states like Ohio and Florid, I wanted to be sure that he didn't lose because people like myself didn't put all our effort into helping...so I did everything I could do while still working full-time, including blogging the truth and making phone calls.